Ædes Danielis: Architecture

 The building goes back to the renaissance, originally as a country residence, and is today a landmark welcoming visitors on one of the main streets to the city of Żejtun.
 The façade is imposing on its surrounding environment.
-The building, with its ancillary structures and gardens, is a scheduling property as published on the Government Gazette of Malta of July 2009.
+The building, with its ancillary structures and gardens, is a scheduled property as published on the Government Gazette of Malta of July 2009.

 A large religious niche, with an imposing life size statue of biblical Prophet Daniel, is a prominent feature on the façade.
 The statue is one of only two statues in Malta which are representative of an Old Testament personage.
 The face of the statue is associated to that of Gregorio Bonici as depicted on a painting located at the Parish Church.
 The niche is adorned with inscriptions, including dates, and other architectural elements, such as lions’ heads and a coat-of-arms.
 The latter is a listed national monument.

 Adjoining the building is a chapel which is dedicated to the Our Lady of Good Counsel.
 It was built in 1768 to a Baroque design and financed by Enrico Testaferrata.
 This forms part of the private property and is sometimes opened to the public.
 The chapel is separately listed as a national monument.